Styling

 static member inline SomeExtensionMethod(this: TypeForWhichWeWantToAddAnExtension) =

-Another example that will make more sense is the backgroundColor modifier of VisualElement.
+Another example that will make more sense is the `backgroundColor` modifier of `VisualElement`.

-VisualElement is a common ancestor to most widgets (Label, Button, Image, etc.).
-They all can have a background color.
-So, by using the flexible type annotation, Fabulous will make the backgroundColormodifier available to all widgets that derive from IFabVisualElement like Label and Button.
+So, by using the flexible type annotation, Fabulous will make the `backgroundColor`modifier available to all widgets that derive from `IFabVisualElement` like `Label` and `Button`.

-Adding this annotation depends on your needs.
 We recommend you add it by default.
 If you don’t add it, the shorthand modifier will only be available to the specific widget type you are targeting.

 Now, let’s get back to our example.
 Based on all we just said, you should have the following code: